waku-org/nwaku/docs/tutorial/Pre-requisites of running a Waku node.md

 Setting up a hosted node on Goerli Testnet using Infura
 ---

+(Note: Infura provides a simple straight-forward way of setting up endpoints for interaction with the Ethereum chain and the Waku RLN smart contract without having to run a dedicated Ethereum node.
+Setting up infura is not mandatory.
+Operators concerned with the centralized aspect introduced by infura can setup their own node.)

 1. Sign up to infura if you do not have an account already. [https://infura.io/register](https://infura.io/register)